 For example, you can create a product profile for labs to be unrestricted, so that anyone can use Adobe apps, even users without a school account.
-Additionally, you can create product profiles for other labs where access to the installed applications needs to be restricted to users with a school account.
-Also, you can restrict access to the applications installed in these labs based on the access policies defined on the corresponding product profiles.
+Also, you can create product profiles for other labs where access to the installed applications must be restricted to users with a school account.
+And, you can restrict access to the applications installed in these labs based on the access policies defined on the corresponding product profiles.

 For details, see how to manage shared device license profiles.

 Shared device configurations provide three options to control user access to apps: Access Policy, Egress IP addresses, Associated Machines.
 You can use a combination of these options to prevent unauthorized usage of the apps and protect your student accounts and the assets created by them.

 After you create the shared device license package, set up the devices in your lab with the license.